• Skip to primary navigation

 I extrapolated that if it could work on a canvas, it could work in a room.
 The translation from 2D to 3D is simple.
 Instead of four quadrants, think of four walls.
 I allowed one wall to be a heavily detailed and dominant with all the objects like knickknacks, clutter and small detailed objects.
 Two walls could have some objects, but by comparison were to be subdued.
 The fourth wall had to be relatively bare.

-Maybe one object could be set on the wall like a mirror or painting.
 In real life, it is difficult to make one wall totally empty.
 The “emptiness” would be relative to the rest of the walls.
-Some examples of ‘empty” could be a window wall with draperies or a wall with one table and one painting.
+Some examples of ‘empty” could be a window wall with draperies or a wall with one long table and a painting..

-The effect was a pleasurable path.
-The eye moved in a smooth, often circular fashion, seeking to close the circle (Law of Closure).
 Immediately, when one uses the theorem in a room, one’s eye travels in a circular manner.
-This way of decorating works like magic to calm the eye and invigorate the energy of a room.
+This way of decorating works like magic to calm the eye and invigorate the Energy of a room.
 The room then becomes a safe haven, a womb of comfort and a place which can generate a feeling of well-being.
 It affects us not only on the basis of seeing but that of being.

 The Truth About Clutter